Skip to content

 Sets the Database server for storing cache objects.
 The configuration is the same as a source.
 (See: sources)

-This parameter must be configured if you plan to use the cache feature in Metal.
+This parameter must be configured if you plan to use the cache feature in Metal server.

 Sets the server's timezone.